Craterhoof Behemoth

 Haste

-When Craterhoof Behemoth enters the battlefield, creatures you control gain trample and get +X/+X until end of turn, where X is the number of creatures you control.
+When this enters, creatures you control gain trample and get +X/+X until end of turn, where X is the number of creatures you control.

 1 week ago